-The consumption of the 257 vehicles in NEURONES' fleet was calculated based on an average consumption per fleet vehicle of 6 liters/100 km and 12,000 km traveled in 2022.
-For business travel, 1,800 km are reimbursed on average per year and per employee concerned.
-Consumption for visitor travel and public transit was not estimated.
+The consumption of the 274 vehicles in NEURONES' fleet was calculated based on an average consumption per fleet vehicle of 6 liters/100 km and 12,000 km traveled in 2023.
+For business travel, 2,050 km are reimbursed on average per year and per employee concerned.

+Consumption linked to visitor travel has not been estimated.